WTTJ/otta-engineering-interview-task/README.md

 - [ ] You've committed all of the code used, and your edited answers, to the `main` branch
 - [ ] You've pushed the changes to your repo
-- [ ] You add `XavKearney` and `billyotta` as contributors for your personal repo, and send a link to the repo in an email or Otta message to us
+- [ ] You add `billyotta` as a contributor for your personal repo, and send a link to the repo in an email or Otta message to us

 Good luck!